reasonlive/rl-boxes/README.md

 # rl-boxes
-Mini drag&amp;drop game on native js
+### Mini drag&drop game on native js
+Game was written in 2020 with practical purposes
+[Link where the game is located on] (http://e29881n4.beget.tech)